driblash/action-secrets-to-environment-variables/README.md

 # GitHub secrets to environment variables

-This action provides the following functionality for GitHub Actions users:

-- Read GitHub secrets and export **all** of them as environment variables make them available to Actions within Workflows
+This Action reads your repository's GitHub Secrets and exports them as environment variables make them available to Actions within your Workflows.

 It is possible to control what secrets are imported and how they are exported as environment variables.

 - Include or exclude secrets (CSV or Regex)
 - Remove or add prefix a all exported environment variables
 - Override already existing variables (default is true)

+Original credit goes to [oNaiPs](https://github.com/oNaiPs/secrets-to-env-action).

 ## Node Version